Bena6/my-aws-restart-journey/EC2-web-server/README.md

 Security group: allow HTTP (80).

-Create a Target Group → Register your EC2 instance.
+Create a Target Group → Register the EC2 instance.

 Complete setup.

-Now instead of hitting the instance’s public IP, use the Load Balancer DNS name (shown in the console).
+Now instead of hitting the instance’s public IP, we'll use the Load Balancer DNS name (shown in the console).

 ### Step 6: Clean up